 Charcuterie Board Spreads

 Charcuterie board spreads should be easily spreadable on crackers or bread, and like all of your ingredient groups, should offer different flavor profiles.
-Some examples of great charcuterie board spreads are:
+Some examples of great spreads to include are:

 - Extra virgin olive oil with balsamic vinegar